heungwook/heungwook.github.io/pages/webdev/web_websocket_01.md

 ## WebSocket in .NET

+## IIS vs Kestrel for HTTPS and WSS

+### IIS and Backend Services

+Initially, I configured the SSL WebSocket service through IIS because IIS handles the SSL certificate and connections from browsers.
+However, it did not work as I tested in the development environment using Kestrel.
+With IIS, the backend TCP socket server was very unstable, and I couldn't determine the cause.
+I suspect that the threading of the IIS worker process might have affected it.

+### Kestrel with SSL Certificate

 ### Reconnecting WebSocket Library

 ASP.NET Core supports [WebSocket](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.websockets?view=aspnetcore-8.0) and there is a TypeScript library([Reconnecting WebSocket](https://github.com/pladaria/reconnecting-websocket)) featuring automatic reconnection when the connection is lost.